Matthew Perry

 Matthew Perry and Molly Hurwitz

-In 2020, the "Friends" star registered on social media for the first time, creating an Instagram account.
+In 2020, the "Friends" star joined social media for the first time, creating an Instagram account.
 In the first 24 hours, over a million people followed him.

 Matthew Perry's Death

-On October 28, 2023, the body of Matthew Perry was found in a mansion in Beverly Hills.
+On October 28, 2023, Matthew Perry was found dead at his Beverly Hills mansion.
 The actor died in his favorite jacuzzi.
-He often shared photos from this location on social media, and the last photo on his Instagram was exactly from there.
+He often shared photos from this spot on social media, and his final Instagram post was taken right there.

-Matthew's assistant raised the alarm - unable to reach him, he called the rescuers.
+Matthew's assistant raised the alarm when he couldn't reach him and called for help.

 Matthew Perry's Last Photo